vinayprakash893/azure-terraform-actions-reusable/readme.md

 ## Workflow Explanation

-Here's a brief explanation of the jobs included in the resuable YAML files:
+Here's a brief explanation of the jobs included in the reusable YAML files:

 - `Validating`: `terraform-build.yaml` This job validates your infrastructure code using Terraform.
 It uses an external action and passes parameters and secrets to it.